OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 ![The deploy section of the step template](octopus-deploy-section.png)

-I also enabled the [Structured configuration variables](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature) feature to update the database connection information.
+I also enabled the [Structured Configuration Variables](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature) feature to update the database connection information.
 To do this:

 1. Click on the **CONFIGURE FEATURES** button.
 1. Tick the `Structured Configuration Variables` box.